"Lord, dismiss us with Thy blessing,

 An atheist's translation of "Lord dismiss us"

 Well, we're off home soon.
 We've had a good time.
 Some of us have been naughty, others lazy, and I'm sure we'll all try to do better next term.
 Of course, some of us won't be coming back next term, and I wish them the best of luck for the future.
 But the rest of us had better work hard, 'cos its not a bad old place, really, and not a bad bunch of people.
+May it go on forever, getting better and better.
 Three cheers for the School and everyone in it --- hip-hip . . . .